canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    will be chosen is arbitrary and should not be relied on.
 Thus it's recommended to avoid that scenario to prevent confusion.

-Since WSL instances are scoped by Windows user, having the user data files inside the ``%USERPROFILE%`` directory (typically ``C:\Users\<USERNAME>``) ensures that WSL instances initialization won't be subject to naming conflicts if the Windows host is shared by multiple users.
+Since WSL instances are scoped by the Windows user, having the user data files inside the ``%USERPROFILE%`` directory (typically ``C:\Users\<USERNAME>``) ensures that WSL instance initialization won't be subject to naming conflicts if the Windows host is shared by multiple users.